 Conversion (ground disturbance) of natural or semi-natural lands, including oak woodland, grasslands, and wetlands may be subject to the applicable PCCP state and federal permits and impact fees.
 Find a property's Baseline Land Cover hereWhat is the "PCCP"?.

 Does your building permit require authorization?
 View the PCCP Decision Tree for Building Permits to find out.

 Program Area & Land Use

 The PCCP covers approximately 201,000 acres of Western Placer County.
-Within the proposed PCCP plan area, 50,000 to 60,000 acres within the available potential acquisition area would become part of a reserve system.
+Within the PCCP plan area, 50,000 to 60,000 acres within the available potential acquisition area would become part of a reserve system.
 This conservation reserve system would preserve many acres of vernal pool habitat (approximately 50% of the County’s remaining stock of these fragile, seasonal ecosystems).
 This acreage occurs in the unincorporated County and City of Lincoln areas.

-The proposed PCCP is designed to ensure that land will be managed to continue to support the survival and well being of the covered species, as well as the survival of hundreds of other species that are dependent on the same habitat.
-By proactively addressing the long-term conservation and development needs of the County, the proposed PCCP will strengthen local control over land use and provides greater flexibility in meeting the County’s social and economic needs for the future.
+The PCCP is designed to ensure that land will be managed to continue to support the survival and well being of the covered species, as well as the survival of hundreds of other species that are dependent on the same habitat.
+By proactively addressing the long-term conservation and development needs of the County, the PCCP will strengthen local control over land use and provides greater flexibility in meeting the County’s social and economic needs for the future.

 General Overview of the PCCP - Provides general information about the purpose of the PCCP and how it is applied to Covered Projects.

 Part A: PCCP Covered Resources - Viewing this video is required to become a PCCP Qualified Biologist.